Track 404 Pages in GA4: Why 39% Get Missed Silently

 Source: aggregate query against one Clickport customer site, March 27 - May 2, 2026.
 Site identity withheld.

-I think this pattern is more common than people realize.
-Plenty of CMSes ship with "redirect 404s to a friendly error page" as a default, sometimes with a help-desk article telling administrators it's a best practice.
+I think this pattern is far more common than people realize.
+Plenty of CMSes ship with "redirect 404s to a friendly error page" as a default, some with a help-desk article telling admins it's a best practice.
 From a UX angle it's defensible.
-From an analytics angle it's a complete blackout: you know somebody hit something broken, you have no idea what.
+From an analytics angle it's a blackout.
+You know somebody hit something broken.
+You have no idea what.

-The fix on the site side is to render the error template at the requested URL, not redirect.
-That preserves both the failed URL and the referrer.
-If you can't change the redirect, the next-best signal is the in-site session before the 404 fired, which is what the session drill-down is for, and which we'll get to in a moment.
+The fix on the site side is to render the error template at the requested URL instead of redirecting.
+That keeps both the failed URL and the referrer.
+If you can't change the redirect, the next-best signal is the on-site session right before the 404 fired.
+That's what the session drill-down is for, and I'll get to it in a moment.

 Non-English titles silently break the trigger

 The standard GTM trigger condition is Page Title contains 404 or Page Title contains not found.
 Both strings are English.
-If your visitors arrive on a German error page that says "Seite nicht gefunden," the trigger doesn't fire.
-You're invisible to your own tracking on that locale.
+Send a visitor to a German error page that says "Seite nicht gefunden," and the trigger doesn't fire.
+You're invisible to your own tracking in that locale.

-The audit picked this up clearly.
+The audit picked this up cleanly.
 At least 11 sites in the 87 returned a localized 404 title.
-Some included "404" or English text alongside the localized string and would still match.
+Some had "404" or a bit of English next to the localized string, so they'd still match.
 Others didn't.
 Here's the split.

 Localized 404 titles in the 87-site audit